Robustness of topological phases on aperiodic lattices: Introduction

 In this article, we aim at a new look at the following question: \begin{quote} How to understand the robustness of topological phases of a discrete physical system, described by a generic aperiodic point pattern? \end{quote}

 We begin with some background around it.
 Topological insulators are materials that are insulating in the bulk but nevertheless possess metallic edges.
 The current flowing on the edge is usually quite robust under disorder coming from impurity of the crystal.
-Starting from Bellissard, van~Elst and Schulz-Baldes \cites{Bellissard-van_Elst-Schulz_Baldes:NCG_of_QHE,Bellissard:K-theory_in_solid_state_physics}, the non-commutative and \Cst-algebraic tools have been intensively applied to the study of such materials and in particular, leading to an interpretation of the Kubo formula in the integer quantum Hall effect (IQHE) as a quantised pairing between K-theory and cyclic cohomology.
+Starting from Bellissard, van~Elst and Schulz-Baldes \cites{Bellissard-vElst-SBaldes:NCG_of_QHE,Bellissard:K-theory_in_solid_state_physics}, the non-commutative and \Cst-algebraic tools have been intensively applied to the study of such materials and in particular, leading to an interpretation of the Kubo formula in the integer quantum Hall effect (IQHE) as a quantised index pairing.

 In physics literature, the model Hamiltonian of a topological insulator is usually given by a tight-binding, short-range operator supported on a periodic, square lattice, invariant under the translation by its unit cell vector.
 Such a Hamiltonian \( H \) (or its spectral projection) belong to a (noncommutative) torus \( A_\vartheta=\C\rtimes_\vartheta\Z^d \), the noncommutativity coming from a 2-cocycle twist \( \vartheta \) given by the external magnetic field.
 If the Hamiltonian is not translation invariant, then Bellissard suggested to replace \( A_\vartheta \) by a twisted crossed product \( \Cont(\Omega)\rtimes_\vartheta\Z^d \), where \( \Omega \) is a compact space called the hull of \( H \).
 This description is applicable even if the underlying space is no longer a square lattice, but comes from a tiling subject to some properties, cf. \cites{Anderson-Putnam:Substitution_tilings,Sadun-Williams:Tilings_Cantor_fiber_bundles}.